How should I start learning Chinese?

 I’ll often hear people make the same excuse.

 “I just don’t have an ear for Chinese.”
-No shit.
+Of course, you don’t.
 Nobody does when they start learning.
 Like everything, it takes some time and a conscious effort to learn to hear the differences in tones.

 They are incredibly important and ignoring them would be a huge mistake.
 Like I said already, tones aren’t terribly difficult.
 A simple way to begin thinking of them is the “Dude System.”